 Residents Maintain Autonomy

-This metric is a measure of the percentage of long-term residents who needed additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and bathing.
-Many believe that this is a reasonable measure of a resident's well-being.
+Measures the percentage of long-term care residents who needed increased assistance with activities of daily living over time.
+ADL's include activities such as getting dressed and eating.
+Many in the industry would argue this is a measure of a patient's well-being.

 Ability to Keep Residents Mobile